MCC Campus(es): MCC-Penn Valley, Health Science Institute

 RNUR 230 - Leadership/Management/Trends - 2.00 credits

-Prerequisite: ENGL 101, RNUR 234, RNUR 238, SOCI 160, COMM 100 & one of the following: HIST 120, 121, POLS 135, 136 or 137.
+Prerequisite: ENGL 101, RNUR 234, RNUR 238, SOCI 160 & COMM 100 or 102 (may be taken concurrently) & one of the following: HIST 120, 121, POLS 135, 136 or 137 (Constitutional requirement may be taken concurrently).
 This fourth semester course will focus on leadership and management principles necessary for the professional nurse to function in an effective manner in the leader/manager role.
 Concepts and theories of nursing care delivery models, leadership and management, delegation of patient care, communication, time management, conflict resolution, legal responsibilities, ethical issues, decision making, issues, trends in nursing, and graduate role integration and professional development will be explored.
 Concepts and principles of emergency management and disaster planning, and the physical and psychological effects of bioterrorism are also examined.

 RNUR 234 - Child-Centered Nursing - 4.00 credits